-Note: You can also use Host Configuration Assistant for Z Development (HCA) (https://ibm-hostconfiguration-assistant-for-z-development.au-syd.mybluemix.net/#/) to generate a customized checklist for z/OS Debugger.
-HCA is a free cloud-based wizard that is designed to simplify planning and configuring of Z development products.
+Note: You can also use IBM Host Configuration Assistant for Z Development (https://zdev-hca.ibm.com) to generate a customized checklist for z/OS Debugger.
+Host Configuration Assistant for Z Development is an interactive wizard that is designed to simplify planning and configuring of Z development products.
 Besides z/OS Debugger, you can also find the configuration information for other host components like z/OS Explorer and z/OS Source Code Analysis.
-HCA only supports the latest product releases.
+Only the latest product releases are supported.